General flood information

 House price

 Sellers of properties must declare any flood events that have impacted the property before a sale can be made.
 If a property has been flooded previously, it can impact the price a potential buyer will pay.
-However, if a property has flood resilience measures installed, this will significantly reduce the risk of water entering the property and hence having an impact on the property.
+However, if a property has flood resilience measures installed, this will greatly reduce the risk of water entering the property.

 Home insurance

 When you buy your home insurance (both buildings and contents), it is important to check that your cover includes damage from flooding if you live in a high-risk area.
-In Hull, most houses are at high risk of flooding, and this makes it hard to find insurance, or it may result in higher insurance premiums.
+In Hull, most houses are at high risk of flooding.
+This makes it hard to find insurance, or it may result in higher insurance premiums.

 FloodRe is a joint initiative between the Government and insurers to make the flood cover part of household insurance policies more affordable.
-Not all properties are eligible for FloodRe, you can check eligibility here.
+Not all properties are eligible for FloodRe, you can check eligibility.
 More information is available on the flood insurance directory.

 How to find out if you’re at risk of flooding